AkshatNaruka/RESTerX/README.md

 This will create an executable file in your project directory.

 ## Usage
-You can run the RESTCLI tool using the following command:
+You can run the RESTerX tool using the following command:
 ```bash
 ./cmd
 ```